peteroupc/html3dutil/tutorials/camera.md

 As [explained later](#Vertex Coordinates in the Graphics System) on this page, however, these transformations and matrices are merely for the convenience of the library; all the graphics pipeline expects is the clip space coordinates of the things it draws.
-Once it gets those coordinates, the pipeline converts them to _normalized device coordinates_, then _window space_ coordinates when drawing objects on the screen.
+The pipeline uses those coordinates and their transformed _window coordinates_ when rendering things on the screen.

 ## Projection Transform <a id=Projection_Transform></a>